Itinerary

 Day 8

 Descend back down the trail to the Tramway du Mont Blanc retracing our steps back to the valley.
 Dinner is in town that evening.
-If the weather and conditions are unsafe on Day 7, not allowing us to make a summit attempt, we try to make a summit attempt on Day 8, if weather and conditions permit, and then descend the same day.
+If the weather and conditions are wrong on Day 7, not allowing us to make a summit attempt, we try to make a summit attempt on Day 8, if weather and conditions permit, and then descend the same day.
 We will spend the night in our hotel in Chamonix.

 • Tete Rousse Hut: 3,187 m/10,456 ft.